wp-plugins/sqlite-cache/readme.txt

 == Installation ==

 * Upload the plugin from the WordPress plugin installation page or unpack `sqlite-cache` folder to the plugins directory (usually `wp-content/plugins/`).

-* Activate the plugin through the WordPress Plugins manager, then you will see 'SQLite Cache' item in the `Settings` submenu of WordPress admin menu.
+* Activate the plugin through the WordPress Plugins manager, then you will see `SQLite Cache` item in the `Settings` submenu of WordPress admin menu.

 * Forms on the the plugin settings page:
 1. Define a directory where the plugin settings and the cache storage